 The second phase of the I-805 South Express Lanes Project will further expand transportation choices by expanding the carpool lanes into Express Lanes, allowing for solo drivers using FasTrak®.
 Phase 2 also includes the addition of in-line transit stations and direct freeway-to-freeway HOV connectors.
 Pending funding, the second phase is scheduled to be completed in 2020.

 - Express Lanes – The carpool lanes will be converted into Express Lanes between East Palomar Street and the I-805/SR 15 interchange.
-The Express Lanes will serve the BRT, carpools, vanpools, buses, motorcycles, permitted clean air vehicles and solo drivers using FasTrak®.
+The Express Lanes will serve the South Bay Rapid, carpools, vanpools, buses, motorcycles, permitted clean air vehicles and solo drivers using FasTrak®.